These settings let you control user activities within Workspace Environment Management.

 Tip: You can assign rules after the rule is created.

 8. Specify the criteria the rule matches, depending on the rule type you choose:

 Path.
-Type a file path or folder path for the rule to match.
-When you type a folder, the rule matches all files inside and below that folder.
+Specify a file path or folder path the rule to match.
+When you choose a folder, the rule matches all files inside and below that folder.